JumpOrganic/JumpOrganic/README.md

-👀 Do be scared to post your report on Linkedin!!
+👀 Don't be scared to post your report on Linkedin!!

 <!---